KimmyN17/WebAppraisal/docs/README.md

 1. while in CMD prompt and have you venv active type 'py manage.py runserver'
 2. Visit http://127.0.0.1:8000/, which will direct you to the landing page for our webapp.

+(USING DOCKER)
+1. Download [the Docker desktop app](https://docs.docker.com/get-docker/).
+If you already own Docker, please ensure that you have the `docker-compose` command.
+If not, install [here](https://docs.docker.com/compose/install/).
+2. Open up the Docker desktop app and follow the instruction to start running your first container.
+3. Create a file titled `.env` (do not specify a file type) under the top project directory (this should be named WebAppraisal but you may have named it something else)
+    * Add the following lines to this file:

+        `SECRET_KEY=INSERT SECRET KEY HERE WITHOUT QUOTES`
+    `DATABASE_URL=postgres://postgres:postgres@db:5432/postgres`
+4. Run the following command from the top project directory: `docker-compose up --build`
+5. If you see `Starting development server at http://0.0.0.0:8000/` you are able to run the webapp locally!
+Try creating an account to ensure that the database is functional and refer to the FAQ section if you run into an error while creating your first account.

 ### Running in Production Environment
 * We are quite there yet